Part 6: Exemptions - Part D: Agricultural Premises

 Where buildings, or parts of buildings, house Intervention Board produce on a basis of storage contracts (often short term), where rateable occupation has not passed to the Board, such hereditaments will be assessed in the normal way.

-10. Land used for turf cutting and Turf Growing
+10. Land used for turf cultivation and turf cutting

-Land used for turf cutting is not defined as any agricultural use of land in para 2(1) and requires planning permission as the removal of top soil is considered development - see Meriden and Solihull AC and Meriden RDC v Tyacke [1950] LT 43 RIT 306.
-This decision may be contrasted with Henshaw (VO) v Halton BC & Watmore [1984] 24 RVR 237 where land growing turf on an intensive bi-annual cycle was held to be exempt as agricultural land until the turf was cut, which under the provisions of the 1988 legislation would give rise to an entry in the Rating List.
+In contrast, land used for turf cutting is essentially a one-off extractive process and is not defined as any agricultural use of land in para 2(1) and requires planning permission as the removal of topsoil is considered development - see Meriden and Solihull AC and Meriden RDC v Tyacke [1950] LT 43 RIT 306.

-It has been held that the tending and improving of old turf for the purpose of cutting the turves for transportation did not qualify the land in question as ‘nursery ground’ or confer exemption, either in pasture ground Butser Turf and Timber Co Ltd v Petersfield RDC [1950] LT 43 RIT 116; or in sea-washed land, Thornton (VO) v Maxwell M Hart (Glasgow) Ltd [1957] LT 50 RIT 724.
-It has been held, however, by the Divisional Court, that land specially prepared for receiving Cumberland sea washed turf for further cultivation was nursery ground within the definition of ‘agricultural land’ - see James & Daniel Provan Ltd v Croydon Corporation [1938] KBD 29 RIT 277.
+It has been held that the tending and improving of old turf for the purpose of cutting the turves for transportation did not qualify the land in question as “nursery ground” or confer exemption, either in pasture ground Butser Turf and Timber Co Ltd v Petersfield RDC [1950] LT 43 RIT 116; or in sea-washed land, Thornton (VO) v Maxwell M Hart (Glasgow) Ltd [1957] LT 50 RIT 724.
+It has been held, however, by the Divisional Court, that land specially prepared for receiving Cumberland sea washed turf for further cultivation was nursery ground within the definition of “agricultural land” - see James and Daniel Provan Ltd v Croydon Corporation [1938] KBD 29 RIT 277.

 Where a turf company is allowed to enter a field for the purpose of taking turf, it is probable that this company is a licensee and that the farmer is the rateable occupier.
 See, for example, the discussion on this point in Lewis v Rubery (VO) [1951] LT 44 RIT 566.

-If it is considered that land used for turf-cutting is rateable, it should be noted that the list must be altered while turf remains to be cut.
-Where the turf remaining to be cut is approaching exhaustion, the value to be adopted should be arrived at in accordance with Gilbard (VO) v Amey Roadstone Corporation Ltd [1974] CA RA 498; Farnham Flint and Gravel Co v Farnham Union [1901] CA distinguished.
+If it is considered that land used for turf-cutting is rateable, it should be assessed.
+Where the operation has ceased there may be practical difficulties with identifying the rateable occupier or the extent of the hereditament.
+Where the turf remaining to be cut is approaching exhaustion, the value to be adopted should be arrived at in accordance with Gilbard (VO) v Amey Roadstone Corporation Ltd [1974] CA RA 498 whilst being careful to distinguish the decision in Farnham Flint and Gravel Co v Farnham Union [1901] 1 KB 272.

 This will involve establishing the rate at which the turf is being cut and valuing the land on the basis that cutting at that rate will continue for at least a year, even if the turf will be exhausted before then.
-Once the turf is exhausted, no further rates will be paid and the assessment can be deleted from the list.
+Once the turf is exhausted, the assessment should be deleted from the list.

 11. Land used as an agricultural showground